Fun Word Family Game

 Teaching children word families is a phonemic awareness technique that helps children see patterns in reading.
 This is an important language development skill because it allows children to begin “reading” by grouping sets of letters within a word.
 To put it simply, word families (sometimes called “chunks”) are groups of words that rhyme.
 The first part of a word is called the onset and the last part of the word is conveniently called the rime.
 Word families share a similar “rime” as the onset changes.

-This fun game is perfect for children who already know their letter names, letter sounds, and are starting to put sounds together to form words (probably around ages 4.5-5).
+This fun family word game using a letter dice is perfect for children who already know their letter names, letter sounds, and are starting to put sounds together to form words (probably around ages 4.5-5).
 Obviously, this is not a game that I have tried out with either of my kids…but I plan to pass it along to my nephew who will start kindergarten in the fall.
 I currently only have two sets of word families, but plan to add more so be sure to check back!